 Who is at fault when a pedestrian is hit by a car seems like a simple question to answer.
 In fact, most people think the pedestrian has the right of way.
-So, it must always be the driver’s fault.
+So, it must always be the driverโs fault.
 Many times this is true.
 But not all the time.
-There are times when the pedestrian does not have the right of way or did something wrong and the driver did everything right.
-This guide will help you make those determinations.

 Determining who is at fault when a pedestrian is hit by a car requires looking at the actions of the car driver and looking at the actions of the pedestrian.

-First you have to look at what the driver was doing.
+To determine who is legally liable in a pedestrian accident, first, you have to look at what the driver was doing.
 Things to look for are:

 - Was the driver legally driving where they were allowed to drive?